Women small business owners struggle to get loans

 Carrie Charlick and Marcia Cubitt have $4 million in sales but have been rejected for $500,000 credit lines since 2012.
 Their 11-year-old company, Essential Body Wear, sells women's underwear at parties at customers' homes.
 That's a problem for bankers, Charlick says.
-Because the business, based in the Detroit suburb of Commerce Township, doesn't have a traditional structure and sells directly to the public rather than retailers, banks keep saying no.
+Because the Detroit-based business doesn't have a traditional structure and sells directly to the public rather than retailers, banks keep saying no.

 "We don't have receivables and we don't own a building," she says.
 "We don't have collateral."